SoMir0/SoMir0/README.md

-👋 Hi, I’m @SoMir0
+👋 Hi, I’m @SoMir0, I'm a student.
 👀 I’m interested in programming and web development.
-🌱 I’m currently learning Javascript and Qt.